In my last post, I wrote about the Flat Tummy Tea detox and a lot of you have contacted me and requested that I do a Fit Tea Reviews as well.

 - * Water plus 270mg of caffeine

 After 72 hours of each treatment, metabolism (or energy expenditure) was calculated.
 The final answer showcased the number of calories that were burnt by each man per day.

 In the end, it was noted that the day when participants took full strength Oolong tea, their metabolism rose by 2.9%.
 On the day they took caffeinated water the metabolism rose to 3.4%.

-It was also observed that full strength tea led to 12% higher rate of weight loss than caffeinated water at 8%.
+It was also observed that full-strength tea led to a 12% higher rate of weight loss than caffeinated water at 8%.

 This is the secret behind Fit Tea’s delicious taste.
 It is a natural sweetener.

 This is a caffeine-rich compound.
 Sometimes referred to as “natural caffeine”.
 Thanks to this, it works pretty well in boosting your energy, psyching you up, and brightening up your day.

 It is not clear why citric acid is added to this fitness product.
 All we know is that it is a compound that is commonly found in vegetables and Vitamin-C rich fruits.

 Our guess is that it is added to help improve the shelf-life of the product and to improve the taste.
 That being said, it comes with acidic properties, which may necessitate you to rinse your mouth in order to prevent it from affecting your teeth.